ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 To create a BD market, players must:

 1. **Build a Market Structure**:
-   - **Roof**: Minimum 3x3 solid blocks at the same height
+   - **Roof**: Minimum 3x3 solid blocks at the same height (can be larger)
-   - **Walls**: At least 3x3 wall formation with one doorway
+   - **Walls**: At least 3x3 wall formation with one doorway (can be larger, like 3x6 or 4x8)
    - **Interior**: Must contain one bed
-   - **Item Frame**: Must be placed above the door on the outside
+   - **Item Frame**: Must be placed directly above the door on the outside

 2. **Use a BD Market Token**:
    - Craft using BD Stick surrounded by diamonds with two emeralds
+   - The token appears as an enchanted emerald in inventory
-   - Place the token in the item frame above the door
+   - Place the token in the item frame directly above the door
-   - Must be at least 30 blocks away from any existing market
+   - Must be at least 50 blocks away from any existing market
    - Creates a 98x98 block area (49 block radius in all directions)
+   - Donor players receive an additional 30 blocks of market area (128x128 total)

 3. **Market Initialization**:
    - A BD Dealer (FARMER) villager spawns inside the market